communitiesuk/delta-common-infrastructure/README.md

     1. To do this log in to your account in the web console and navigate to IAM
     2. On the right hand side use the 'Quick links' section to quickly get to the tab 'My security credentials'
     3. Scroll down to the 'Access keys' section and select 'Create access key'
-    4. Ensure you save your access key somewhere safe - such as in a private folder in Keeper
+    4. Ensure you save your access key somewhere secure - such as in a private folder in Keeper

-Setting up AWS Vault:
+### Setting up AWS Vault:

 1. Open your AWS config file in whatever text editor you like
     * This lives at ~/.aws/config, you can do this from bash by running `nano ~/.aws/config`, this will also create the